Battle of Lucheng: Retreat from Jicheng

 Ma Chao retreated back to Jicheng.
 He hailed the gates, but his response was a flight of arrows.
 Zhao Qu and Liang Kuan appeared and they threw his wife's dead body down.
 Ma Chao, filled with rage, almost fell off his horse.
 Eventually they reached Lucheng, the night guards thought that they were their own troops returning.
 As soon as they were inside they began the slaughter of every one.
 They even killed Jiang Xu's mother and son.

 The next day, Xiahou Yuan arrived and Ma Chao retreated west, only to run into Yang Fu seven miles later.
 He gripped his spear in rage and charged towards Yang Fu, injuring him five times, but Yang lived.
 Ma Chao then retreated with Ma Dai and Pang De and took refuge under the warlord Zhang Lu of Hanzhong.

 Aftermath

-Ma Chao went and took refuge under Zhang Lu, but he grew unhappy with him and him and his cousin went to join the warlord Liu Bei.
-Pang De later went to serve Cao Cao after Zhang Lu surrendered Hanzhong to Cao.
+Ma Chao later grew unhappy with Zhang Lu, so he and his cousin Ma Dai went to join the warlord Liu Bei, who, around that time, had just seized control of Yi Province (covering present-day Sichuan and Chongqing).
+Pang De later went to serve Cao Cao after Zhang Lu surrendered Hanzhong to Cao following the Battle of Yangping.